heyMP/phys010/units.md

 Over time, physicist have invented many different units for the same physical quantities.

 The horsepower is the typical power (energy per time) of a working horse.
 The unit is abbreviated by hp.
-It is often to measure power output of engine instead of the more standard Watt (W) for electricity.
+It is often used to measure power output of engines instead of the more standard Watt (W) for electricity.

 1 hp = 745 W